 EMTEC 685 Paramedic Internship VI

 EMTEC 686 Paramedic Capstone

 (Courses are offered sequentially, so the student will complete one course before beginning the next.
 Internship courses are scheduled by the student and completed outside of the required classroom work)

 Upon successful completion of the program, the student is eligible to take the practical and written certification examinations leading to certification as a Paramedic and Nationally Registered Paramedic through the Iowa Department of Public Health and National Registry of EMTs, respectively.

-** Written certification exam fees, state application fees, and practical skills testing fees are not included in course costs.
+** National Registry exam fees and state application fees are not included in course costs.